adobeio/adobeio-documentation/sign/gstarted/configure_oauth.md

-# Configure OAuth for the application
+# Configure OAuth for the Application

 In the  [previous section](create_app.md), you learned to create an application.
 Now, you must configure OAuth for your application so that the client-side applications that you build can invoke the Sign APIs.